 It's a bit of conceit among the "educated left" that, "We're on the right side of history."
 Gender, racial and income equality.
 The Green New Deal.
 Voting rights.
 Community action.
 All these things are laudable in the context of a healthy planet, capitalist economy and an orderly set of interdependent international relationships.
-But in the face of a global, inevitable existential climate event, are they even remotely appropriate?
+But in the face of a global, inevitable existential climate event, are they even remotely possible?
 Is democratic action the best way to forge through a crisis of unprecedented magnitude?
-Or the slow wheels of compromise and consensus grind us to a pulp as our inability act decisive brings the world as we know it to an end?
+Or will the slow wheels of compromise and consensus grind us to a pulp as our inability to act decisively brings the world as we know it to an end?

 A couple of perhaps unrelated, even crackpot conspiratorial, observations: When W took over in January, 2001, there were "secret" meetings between the Bush Administration and the heads of the energy industry, the substance of which has never been revealed.
 The policies that came out of that meeting broke considerably from predecessor policies and the arc of history.
 They made little sense other than when seen purely through the lens of greed and power.
 The liberals among us (myself included) assumed nefarious motives and a sweetheart deal to fatten the oil barons and corporate elite.
 We weren't wrong.
 They definitely got fat.
 So did the military and its contractors.
 But what if that windfall was the byproduct of something much bigger?
 What if you just took the reins of power and learned definitively, that it was too late for globally scaled energy transformation, that climate change was so far advanced there was little to do in the short-term but minimize the carnage to come.
 You might behave as Bush and Cheney did.